Medically reviewed by

 McLeod Vascular Associates

 Blockages in the arteries can trigger pain from oxygen-starvation.
-McLeod Vascular Surgeon Dr. Joshua Sibille explains the process of diagnosing and treating Peripheral Arterial Disease or PAD.
+McLeod Vascular Surgeon Dr. Leia Edenfield explains the process of diagnosing and treating Peripheral Arterial Disease or PAD.

 The most common symptom is pain — whether it is chest pain when there’s not enough blood supply to the heart, abdominal belly pain when there’s not enough blood supply to the intestines, or leg pain when walking.
 In other areas, such as the neck arteries that lead up to the brain, symptoms of stroke can also be present.